IjzerenHein/autolayout.js/README.md

 ## Getting started

 AutoLayout.js is an abstract library for integrating Auto Layout and VFL into other javascript technologies.
-It does not contain
-DOM layouting or anything like that.
 It provides a simple API and programming model that you can use to build your own auto layout and VFL solution.
-An example of this is the The [Visual Format Editor](https://github.com/IjzerenHein/visualformat-editor), which is built using [famo.us](http://famous.org) and [famous-flex](https://github.com/IjzerenHein/famous-flex).
+A simple example of this is, is using `position: absolute;` to [lay out DOM elements](examples/DOM/index.html).
+A more elobarate example of is the [Visual Format Editor](https://github.com/IjzerenHein/visualformat-editor), which is built using [famo.us](http://famous.org) and [famous-flex](https://github.com/IjzerenHein/famous-flex).
 AutoLayout.js is written in ES6 and contains transpiled distribution files.

 ### Installation